sopier/djangobook-Updated-to-1.8/third-edition/chapter_02.rst

 .. note::

-	One more important detail we've introduced here is that ``r`` character in front of the regular expression string.
+	One more important detail we've introduced here is that 'r' character in front of the regular expression string.
 This tells Python that the string is a "raw string" -- its contents should not interpret backslashes.
 In normal Python strings, backslashes are used for escaping special characters -- such